-Individual targets set for SEND children will also show progress if they are met when reviewed.
+Each child identified as having SEND needs has their own pupil profile, this profile clearly states how to work with the child and what provision the child has.
+The profile is reviewed three times a year by the class teacher, parent and child.
+During these meetings targets are set and reviewed together as a partnership.
 Children with SEND may also be reviewed using a range of other assessments such as the British Picture Vocabulary Scales (BPVS).
 These can be repeated to track progress over time.
 External agencies working with us in school may use more specialist assessments which also can help to monitor progress.